 Jewish Social Services Agency: provides a wide range of nonsectarian services that includes promoting and facilitating a positive, healthy aging process and providing services to help seniors remain active and maintain independence.

-National Association of Geriatric Care Managers: You don’t have to be a member, there are resources for non-members.
+Aging Life Care Association: you don’t have to be a member, there are resources for non-members.

 Alzheimer’s Association/ National Capital Area Chapter: half a million people in this region impacted by Alzheimer’s and related disorders; the chapter offers counseling, information, and education for families and caregivers, support groups, and more.